mtsonkova/Udemy-Clean-Code/README.md

 Note that the coding challenge from **Chapter3: Code Structure, Comments & Formatting** contains error as stated in video file **37.Your Challenge - Problem**.
 However the main goal of this challenge is to fix bad comments and to format the code.

+Second coding challenge related to comments and code formatting is solved with the help with Black Formatter extension.